How to Manage Swelling and Bruising After Mommy Makeover

 See, anytime your body gets a bit beat up, like after surgery, your body's gonna react.
 You're gonna swell and get bruised.
 Yeah, not comfy, not fun, and sometimes a bit scary.
 But by understanding what's actually going on, you can manage it all a lot better.

-Swelling or inflammation, that's your body's way of dealing with something rough like surgery.
-It’s a sign that your body is fighting back, sending nutrients and cells to help recover from the wound.
+It’s a sign that your body is sending nutrients and healing cells to the surgical area to support wound recovery.
 But too much of it can make you feel not-so-great and slow down your healing.
+Proper post-surgery care can help manage inflammation and support a smoother recovery.

 Ways to Reduce Inflammation on your Own